 What Does an Architectural Drafter Do?

-If you’re a problem-solver with a creative streak, here’s a career path to consider.
-Architectural drafters use computer-aided design (CAD) software to transform designs into technical drawings.
-They work with architects and engineers and generally specialize in architectural, civil or mechanical drafting.
+If you’re a problem-solver with a creative streak, here’s an exciting career path to consider.
+Drafters use computer-aided design (CAD) software to transform designs into technical drawings.
+In the construction industry, drafters work with architects and engineers.
+Their skills are needed in many fields, which is why drafters generally specialize.
+Architectural drafters create drawings for buildings or structures, but there are also civil, aeronautical and mechanical drafters.

 - Translate specifications created by engineers and architects into a plan